 INSTB stands for International Network of Simulated Translation Bureaus.
-It is a partnership of universities that make use of a simulated translation bureau in their translation training programmes.
+It is a partnership of universities that make use of a simulated translation bureau (STB) in their translation training programmes.
 A simulated translation bureau is staffed and run by students as a real translation bureau and is a fully integrated, practice-oriented part of the curriculum that earns credit points.